alfarana/econ_CU135/README.md

 This code allow to record using multi-cameras, the code example use only 2 cameras.
 If you want more cameras you only need add more camera objects in the code.

-In order to execute the v4l2-multigrab you need to follow the next commands:
+In order to execute the v4l2-multigrab you need to follow the next commands(Ubuntu):

  ./compilarMultigrab.sh (compilation file)